zanemilo/Dijjon/README.md

     ---

-    Would you like me to format it as a section ready to paste into your actual `README.md` (with headers and indentation matched to your repo’s style)?
-    ```

 Key Development Tasks:

     Integrate skill checks, combat systems, and player mechanics into the Quest class.
     Fully implement the Enchanted Forest hardcoded quest, adding functional puzzle elements.
     Connect the text renderer (pygame GUI) with the quest system to shift gameplay from terminal to an interactive game window.
     Introduce basic audio-visual elements for immersion:
         Background images.
         Ambient sound effects.
         Simple music loops.

 ### Dynamic Quest & Narrative Mechanics
 - **Branching Quest System:** The quest engine is planned to dynamically handle quest instances and branching storylines through a modular dispatcher system.
 Quests are defined as collections of narrative tasks, each with multiple possible outcomes based on player choices.